RamiBrown/Movie-Trivia/README.md

 - **HTML Validator**: To ensure code quality and standards.
 - **CSS Validator**: To check for any CSS issues.
 - **JSHint**: To ensure the JavaScript is error-free.

-## User Stories

-### New Site Users

-- As a new site user, I want to quickly understand how to play the quiz and start playing.
-- As a new site user, I want to see my score as I progress through the questions.

-### Returning Site Users

-- As a returning user, I want to see if there are new questions or challenges each time I visit.
-- As a returning user, I aim to beat my previous score and master the quiz.

 ## Key Project Goals